Juanfr97/Heroes-API-Infrastructure/README.md

 No additional software or tools are required for this project.

+## Image Attribution

+The image used for the API is from [Heroes API](https://hub.docker.com/r/juanfr97/heroes-api).

 ## Environment Variables

 Before running the Terraform project, make sure to set the following environment variables: